aarongilly/notes/content/Gathering Then Reading.md

 1. Do a general browsing of things things that might be interesting.
 When something is interesting, save it to [Pocket](http://www.getpocket.com).
 2. Make undistracted time with Pocket to properly read the articles you've deemed worth of saving for later.

 WIth Pocket you can also tag and highlight sections from the articles.
+This phase-based approach allows you to keep at front of mind [[What's Important Now]].

 ---